spectrocloud/librarium/docs/docs-content/registries-and-packs/deploy-pack.md

 - **terraform.tfvars** - contains the variable definitions.
 The list of variables is outlined in the code block below.
 You *must* specify the values for all variables marked as `"REPLACE ME"`.
 Read the inline comments below to understand each variable.

   - For example, the value for  `cluster_cloud_account_aws_name` should be the name of the cloud account added to your Palette project settings.
-In this tutorial, the cloud account name is **spectro-cloud**.

   - For `aws_region_name`, you can choose any [AWS region](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.RegionsAndAvailabilityZones.html) for your deployment.
 This tutorial uses the **us-east-1** region.

   - For `aws_az_names`, you should specify the AWS availability zone (AZ) name in which you want the cluster to be available.
 By default, this tutorial uses the first available AZ in the region.

-  - The value for `ssh_key_name` should be the name of the SSH key available in the region where you will deploy the cluster.
-The SSH key name used in this example is **aws_key_sk_us_east_1**.
+  - The value for `ssh_key_name` should be the name of the AWS SSH key pair available in the region where you will deploy the cluster.

   - Next, provide your registry server name for the `spectro_pack_registry` variable.
 For example, you can use the **spectro-pack-registry** as the value if you have followed this tutorial's naming convention and used the Spectro Registry.
 If you used an ECR registry, set the registry server name to **ecr-registry**. <!--Lastly, if you used a Harbor registry, set the registry server name to **harbor-registry**.-->